ntalbs/maze-js/README.md

 # maze-js
 Maze Generators in JavaScript.
-The code come from [Mazes for Programmers](https://pragprog.com/book/jbmaze/mazes-for-programmers), originally written in Ruby, ported to JavaScript and slightly modified to reflect my own idea.
+The code comes from [Mazes for Programmers](https://pragprog.com/book/jbmaze/mazes-for-programmers), originally written in Ruby, ported to JavaScript and slightly modified to reflect my own idea.
 But the core logic is the same.

 ## Prerequisites
 You will need [gulp](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md) installed.
 If it's not installed in your system, install it first.